All Episodes

 And if that happens, it's the Democrat Party that is imploding, that is spinning out of control, that needs new leaders and needs to reevaluate itself.

-And they probably will not draw this conclusion because they are the ones who seek to convince you that every election is a referendum on Republicans and not Democrats.
+Now, I know that the intelligentsia, such as it is, won't say this, and they probably will not draw this conclusion because they are the ones who seek to convince you that every election is a referendum on Republicans and not Democrats.

 Every election is a referendum on Republicans.

-As I say, nowhere do we find news on how rotten the Democrats are doing, or how politically inadept they are, or where are their issues, or what have you.
+As I say, nowhere do we find news on how rotten the Democrats are doing or how politically inadept they are or where are their issues or what have you.

 The media is doing everything it can to help them.